rohitsaraf17/BigDataProject-HowSafeIsBikeSharing/Readme.md

 Use hbr244;
 create external table weather2 (Year int, Month int, Avg_Temp double,Dew double,Visibility double, WindSpeed double, MaxTemp double, MinTemp double,Weather_State string) row format delimited fields terminated by ',' location '/user/hbr244/ProjectInput/';

-$$Process for Citi Bike Dataset$$
+#### Process for Citi Bike Dataset
 1. Ingesting Data:
-   a.
-Url of the data are stored in file urls.txt.
+   - Url of the data are stored in file urls.txt.
-   b.
-To download the data run the script file using ./download.sh.
+   - To download the data run the script file using ./download.sh.
 Data will be stored in /data directory.
 2. Push the data into HDFS. hfs dfs -put /user/mn2643/FinalProject/data /home/mn2643/FinalProject/data Once the files are transferred to dumbo, create a directory on HDFS and store the input file
    - Location of Data into HDFS is : /user/mn2643/FinalProject/data